Invariant measures concentrated on countable structures: Existence of invariant measures

 For example, each left-half-open interval $(v^i_j, v^i_{j+1}]$ determined by $\vv_i$, where $0 \le j < |\rr_i|$, is the $i$-equivalence class of any element in the interval.

-Note that for $i'> i$, the notion of $i'$-equivalence refines $i$-equivalence on the set $\B_i$.
+Note that $i'$-equivalence refines $i$-equivalence for $i'> i$, in the sense that given two elements of $\B_i$ that are not $i$-equivalent, they are also not $i'$-equivalent.
 Furthermore, our construction will be such that for any two distinct $i$-equivalent tuples in $\B_i$, there is some $i'> i$ for which they are not $i'$-equivalent.